Adolis García Player Props: Rangers vs. Royals

-On Wednesday, Adolis Garcia (on the back of going 1-for-4 with two RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 8:05 PM ET.
+On Monday, Adolis Garcia (.146 batting average in his past 10 games, with a double, two home runs, three walks and 10 RBI) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 7:40 PM ET.

-In his most recent game, he went 1-for-4 with two RBI against the Royals.
+In his most recent game he had a hitless showing (0-for-5) against the Astros.

 Adolis García Game Info & Props vs. the Royals